Pushpendra54-DS/Flight-Booking-Price-Analysis/README.md

 ## 📘 Overview
 This project predicts **flight ticket prices** based on factors such as airline, source and destination cities, number of stops, class, and days left before departure.
-By exploring data patterns and implementing multiple regression models, the project aims to identify key factors influencing ticket prices and build an accurate predictive model.
+By exploring data patterns and implementing multiple regression models, the project identifies key factors influencing ticket prices and builds an accurate predictive system.

 ---